Allow or deny custom clients in Office 365 sign-on policy

 Note

-String operations in Okta Expression Language are case sensitive.
-To write a condition that ignores case, convert the user agent value to upper or lower case before the comparison.
+String operations in Okta Expression Language are case-sensitive.
+To write a condition that ignores the case, convert the user agent value to the upper or lower case before the comparison.

 Good examples